-\runtitle{Cycle-respecting partition.} Given the input graph $G$ in which any two cycles share at most one vertex, our analysis framework is based on partitioning the set $\optset$ of vertices protected by \opt in a way that respects the cycles. \shortversion{Formally, a partition $\partition = \{P_1, P_2, \cdots\}$ is \emph{cycle-respecting} if for every cycle $C$ in $G$, the vertices in $C \cap \optset$ belong to the same part.} \fullversion{Formally, a partition $\partition = \{P_1, P_2, \cdots\}$ is \emph{cycle-respecting} if for every cycle $C$ in $G$, the vertices in $C \cap \optset$ belong to the same part $P_i \subseteq \partition$.}
+\runtitle{Cycle-respecting partition.} Given the input graph $G$ in which any two cycles share at most one vertex, our analysis framework is based on partitioning the set $\optset$ of vertices protected by \opt in a way that respects the cycles.
+Formally, a partition $\partition = \{P_1, P_2, \cdots\}$ is \emph{cycle-respecting} if for every cycle $C$ in $G$, the vertices in $C \cap \optset$ belong to the same part $P_i \subseteq \partition$.